edp1096/list-renderer/README.md

 # List renderer

-Very much limitful list renderer class for my personal usage purpose
+Very much limitful list renderer class for the purpose of my personal usage

 If one of vue, react, angular is too huge or not fit, try [`knockout.js`](https://github.com/knockout/knockout), not this :)